kakrusch/docana-project-luka/README.md

   skipgram_model.train(tokenized_content, total_examples=skipgram_model.corpus_count, epochs=10)
 ```

-5. With the model we checked the 100 most similar words for each OK in each subreddit, the most frequent OKs in each and the vector representation of each OK.
+5. With the model we checked the 100 most similar words (Nearest Neighbors) for each OK in each subreddit, the most frequent OKs in each and the vector representation of each OK.

 | Subreddit  | Words in Common from 10 most similar      |
 |----------------|-----------------------------------------|